WCramRTC/GA_FirstApplication/README.md

 ![Configure](Images/Configure.gif)

 ### Step 4: Additional Information

+> Explination: This step makes sure that you have chosen the correct framework and added the right code to work on your projects

 1. Keep a framework between .NET 6 and .NET 8 selected.
 2. Check the "Do not use top-level statements" checkbox.
 3. Click "Create."